jcronenberg/DreamDeck/README.md

 make windows
 ```
 The binary and libraries can now be found in `bin/`
-On linux you can now also install via `make install`
+On Linux, you can now also install it via `make install` (requires root privileges)

 ### Configuring
 In the main menu, plugins can be enabled and disabled.
 You can also enter edit mode, which let's you configure the Macroboard plugin.